Was war hier, bevor du kamst?

 Perhaps this is what happens when you look at a Brandhoek painting:

-You sit in the now – and suddenly you feel what came before.
+You're sitting in the present – and suddenly you feel what came before.

-You see the animal – and at the same time the place it once inhabited.
+You can see the animal – and at the same time the place it once inhabited.

 A piece of grass under glass.